 An ID that is lost, won’t swipe or is defaced/ damaged must be replaced at the expense of the student.
 The replacement cost is $7.00.
 A student must report to a House office to obtain a temporary ID and order a new one.
 These violations may also include but are not limited to:

 • having an ID that is not issued to you

 • use/possession of an inactive ID

 • allowing someone else to use your ID

 Any student who provides or attempts to provide a urine sample other than his or her own for testing, or any student who provides or attempts to provide a urine sample for another student for testing, or who performs any act to attempt to impede/tamper with, or which does impede/tamper with, the testing of himself or herself or any other student, shall be deemed to be in violation of the HCRHS Code of Conduct: Impeding Student Drug Testing, and shall be subject to all sanctions that are applicable to that violation.

-Refusing to comply with a staff member’s instructions or showing disrespect for a staff member.
-Uncooperative behavior, such as delayed compliance toward a staff member’s instruction, is also considered insubordination.
+Refusing to comply with a staff member’s instructions.
+Inappropriate behavior, such as delayed compliance toward a staff member’s instruction, is also considered insubordination.
 Given the nature and severity of the incident, the offense may result in detention or suspension.
-Refusal to identify oneself, showing an ID and/or fleeing from a staff member is considered gross insubordination.
-This offense will result in automatic suspension.
+Refusal to identify oneself, showing an ID and/or fleeing from a staff member is considered insubordination.
+This offense may result in suspension.